natalieagus/50005/docs/Programming Assignment/pa1/05-testing.md

 3. Use the public function declarations in include/*.h.
 4. Write tests for normal cases, edge cases, and invalid input.
 5. Do not directly unit test fork(), execvp(), signals, terminal behavior, or daemon detachment.
+6. Do not link unit tests against a `.c` file that contains `main()`.
+Test smaller implementation files instead.
-6. Mark generated tests with a comment saying they are AI-generated drafts.
+7. Mark generated tests with a comment saying they are AI-generated drafts.
-7. Keep the tests simple and readable.
+8. Keep the tests simple and readable.
 ```

 For a specific file: